nautobot/nautobot/nautobot/docs/user-guide/administration/installation/health-checks.md

 # Nautobot Health Checks

-In a production deployment of Nautobot, you'll want health checks (also termed liveness checks, readiness checks, etc.) for each distinct component of the Nautobot system, so as to be able to detect if any component fails and ideally respond automatically.
+In a production deployment of Nautobot, you'll want health checks (also termed liveness checks, readiness checks, etc.) for each distinct component of the Nautobot system, to be able to detect if any component fails and ideally respond automatically.
 While this topic can be (and is) the subject of multiple books, this document attempts to provide some basic "best practices" guidelines.
 If you're deploying Nautobot as part of a larger enterprise system, of course you'll want to follow your organization's experts and their guidance, but if you're "on your own", you can do worse than starting here.

 ## Health Check Approaches